Why Is the Cryptocurrency Market Down?

 Protecting your crypto portfolio against the effects of market corrections may be challenging, but it’s not impossible.
 Since you cannot pinpoint when a correction starts, ends, or turns into a bear market, having a plan just in case isn’t a bad idea.
 It doesn’t have to be elaborate, but it should prepare you for future market corrections.
 Here are some ways you can make the most of your crypto assets during the market correction:

 First, you can choose to set stop-loss or stop-limit orders to deal with declining prices.
 These allow you to exit the market before your portfolio loses too much value.
 These market orders trigger when a cryptocurrency reaches a certain preset price level.
-We recommend monitoring them from time to time to ensure that they are in tune with the current market situation.
+It is a good practice to monitor them from time to time to ensure that they are in tune with the current market situation.

 Second, if you're a long-term crypto holder, you can choose to put your crypto assets into investment products and financial management tools to earn passive incomes, such as Binance Earn.
 With Binance Earn, you can start saving, staking, or even becoming a liquidity provider in DeFi markets to earn passive income on bitcoin, stablecoins, altcoins, and even on fiat currencies.